Cream Tea Scones

 Prevent your screen from going dark as you follow along.

-1. Preheat the oven to 425°F. Line a baking sheet with parchment paper (or not; it helps with cleanup, but isn't necessary to prevent sticking).
+1. Preheat the oven to 425°F. Line a baking sheet with parchment (or not; it helps with cleanup, but isn't necessary to prevent sticking).

-2. Whisk together the flour, baking powder, salt, and sugar.
+2. In a large bowl, whisk together the flour, sugar, baking powder, and salt.

 4. Lightly flour a clean work surface.
 Divide the dough in half, and gently pat each half into a 5 1/2" circle about 3/4" thick.